Rehabilitated Burrowing Owl Finds New Home in Goleta

 On a sunny Friday afternoon, a team from UCSB’s Cheadle Center for Biodiversity and Ecological Restoration and the Ojai Raptor Center released a burrowing owl into one of these burrows.
 The bird in question came from a center in Calabasas.

-“This bird was transferred to us from California Wildlife Center in December with a fractured coracoid scapula,” said Jaclyn DeSantis, the Ojai Raptor Center’s education program manager.
+“This bird was transferred to us from California Wildlife Center in December,” said Jaclyn DeSantis, the Ojai Raptor Center’s education program manager.
+She said that the bird had a dislocated coracoid scapula.

 The Raptor Center specializes in rehabilitating birds of prey and releasing them back into the wild.
 DeSantis said the coracoid is a bone that helps give the bird buoyancy in flight and that this bird’s was dislocated from the scapula.